cgwire/kitsu/docs/production-report/README.md

 ![Task Type Sumup filtered](../img/getting-started/task_type_sumup_filter.png)

-## Estimation over Duration for an Asset / Shot
+## Duration over Estimation for an Asset / Shot

-To go deeper into the details, you can display **Estimation** vs. **Time** (duration) for each asset and shot in Kitsu.
+To examine the details more closely, you can display **Estimation** and **Time Spent** columns (duration) for each asset and shot in Kitsu.

 You can now see the sum-up of each Task for this specific asset or shot.
-If something looks not right, you can click on the asset's name or shot and go to the detail page.
+If something looks wrong, click on the asset's name or shot and go to the detail page.

 ![Global Shot Estimation](../img/getting-started/global_shot_est.png)

-On the detail page, on the top left of the screen, you have the sum-up of the asset/shot life.
-You have the details of each **Status**, **Estimation**, **duration**, **Start and due date**, and assignation.
+On the detail page, at the top left of the screen, you have the sum-up of the asset/shot life.
+You also have the details of each **Status**, **Estimation**, **Duration**, **Start and due date**, and ** Assignation **.

 ![Detail Shot Estimation](../img/getting-started/shot_detail_casting.png)